0xessam/Todo-App/README.md

 # Todo App

 a console application that allows users to manage their tasks/to-do lists.
-Users should be able to add, edit and delete tasks.
+Users should be able to add , show , management and delete tasks .
 ## Features

 - **Add Tasks**: Add new tasks with a name and description to your to-do list.